NadiaPrasetyo/mRNA_Target_Selection/README.md

 └── requirements.txt
 ```

+---

 ## 📁 Key Pipeline Scripts (`bin/`)

 ### 1. `IEDB_fetch.py`
 **Description:**
 Fetches antigen and epitope data for a given organism from the IEDB API.
+- Queries the IEDB (Immune Epitope Database) API for antigen and epitope records associated with a specified source organism.
-Saves results as CSV files in the appropriate data subfolder.
+- Saves results as CSV files in the appropriate data subfolder.

 **Usage:**
 ```bash